buntesfilament/kitchenradio/README.md

 ## Requirements
 - Raspberry Pi or comparable device
+- speakers
+- Raspbian or other linux distro that uses systemd
 - python3
-- linux distro that uses systemd
+-

 ## Customize